 Buying a bulldog puppy

-- Ask the breeder the right questions: don't be afraid to ask the bulldog puppy breeder questions.
+Don't be afraid to ask the bulldog puppy breeder questions.
 Find out as much about the bulldog puppies' health and history as possible.

-- Get your puppy insured: you also might want to consider insuring your dog to help with those unexpected costs.
+You also might want to consider insuring your dog to help with those unexpected costs.

 Follow the links below to find out more about caring for and training your puppy.